 - Environmental degradation (weeds, erosion, inappropriate use by public etc.)

 - Introduced pest plants and animals

 - Loss of coastal habitat and biodiversity

 - Increasing development along the coast

-- Pollution and litter including sedimentation, nitrification an ingettation and entanglement of rubbish
+- Pollution and litter including sedimentation, nitrification, ingestion and entanglement of rubbish impacting wildlife

 - Marine debris accumulating in on-shore and near shore environments, impacting wildlife by entanglement and ingestion

-There are a range of projects available, that work towards protecting our precious coastlines and waterways.
+Combating these issues is a big job, but not a lost cause!
+Conservation Volunteers New Zealand has many projects and initiatives that focus on tackling these issues, and we would love your help!
+There are a range of projects available that work toward protecting our precious coastlines and waterways.
 Want to learn more?
 Have a look at our upcoming projects and learn how to volunteer with us.